Curcuma longa

 Dandruff

 Dilute 1 drop of Turmeric essential oil in 4 drops of Argan vegetable oil.
-Apply to the hair and massage the scalp, leave on for 1 hour and rinse.
+Apply to the hair and massage the scalp, leave for 1 hour and rinse.

 Scar